Worst-vd-plas/Patchlunky/README.txt

   * language.set (key, value)
     This function sets the spelunky localization string for the specified key.

+  * program.getinput (message, default_value)
+    This function displays an input dialog with the given message.
+The default_value will be set into the text input field of the dialog.
+Returns the string in the text input field, unless the dialog is canceled, in which case the default_value string is returned instead.

   * image.load (path)
     This function loads an image from the specified relative path.
 By default this is relative to the mod folder.
 Prefix with 'game:' to have the path be relative to the spelunky data folder.